coffinzm/myMTGcollection/README.md

 My bot's posts can be found here: https://twitter.com/mymtgcollection

+Have your bot follow mine--I'll have mine follow yours back!

 ## Collection Management and Card IDs: ##

-I manage my collection using the wonderufl **Magic Assistant**. http://mtgbrowser.sourceforge.net/wiki/index.php/Main_Page
+I manage my collection using the wonderful **Magic Assistant**. http://mtgbrowser.sourceforge.net/wiki/index.php/Main_Page

 With this program, I am able to export a text file containing each card's unique **Multiverse ID**.